 Alone Time: Some children benefit from a moment alone reading a book, coloring, listening to soft music, writing, or organizing their desk.

 As you schedule brain breaks into your day, keep in mind that the effectiveness can depend on the type of activity you engage in as well as the length.
 Short breaks that involve physically or mentally stimulating engagement (like those listed above) can be more beneficial than long breaks that may be sedentary such as playing on an iPad or watching television.
 The optimal duration of a break varies from student to student, but generally shorter breaks of 5-10 minutes are most effective.

-If you’d like to dig deeper into this topic, Learners Edge offers some great continuing education and professional development courses!
+If you’d like to dig deeper into this topic, Teaching Channel offers some great continuing education and professional development courses!